-- The installation of a metering device for at least one system or piece of equipment, as selected from a list of 11 types of equipment and systems - Heating, ventilation and air conditioning systems and equipment must be in accordance with the following: - HVAC time clock and time switch controls required under certain conditions - Functional outside air economizers required on cooling systems over certain capacity thresholds - HVAC piping and ducts insulated to R-values in accordance with the IGCC - Furnace combustion units, boilers and chiller systems cleaned and tuned within one year prior to a change of occupancy - Chillers equipped with an outdoor air lockout thermostat and chilled water reset control - Phase out plan required for CFC refrigerants - Building automation system required under specific conditions - Water heater and hot water storage tanks insulation upgraded to at least R-6 - Hot and cold water supply and distribution pipes insulated to R-values as specified in the IGCC - Water heaters of thirty gallons capacity or greater equipped with a pressure temperature safety release valve - In Seismic Design Categories D, E and F, water heater and water storage tanks with a tank capacity of thirty gallons or greater strapped or otherwise secured to a wall, floor, ceiling, or other object that itself is adequately secured to a wall, floor, or ceiling - Water, gas and overflow pipes connected to water tanks must be secured similarly to above - Gas water heaters provided with a flexible gas line entering the appliance - Circulating pump systems for hot water supply purposes other than comfort heating under timeclock control. - Showerhead, toilet, urinal and faucet flow rates in accordance with the IGCC, with consideration given for sanitary drainage requirements - Lighting systems and equipment upgraded in accordance with Sections 505.2.2.1 and 505.2.4 of the IECC. - Commercial refrigeration equipment cleaned and tuned for efficiency or equipped with doors, strip curtains or similar devices - Motor-driven equipment filters cleaned or replaced and belts and other coupling systems verified to be in good repair - Swing pools and spas: equipped with covers; recirculation pumps under timeclock control; and heaters cleaned and tuned - Unconditioned attics insulated to the minimum R value required by the IGCC
+- The installation of a metering device for at least one system or piece of equipment, as selected from a list of 11 types of equipment and systems. - HVAC systems and equipment must be in accordance with the following: - HVAC time clock and time switch controls required under certain conditions - ° Functional outside air economizers required on cooling systems over certain capacity thresholds - HVAC piping and ducts insulated to R-values in accordance with the IGCC - Furnace combustion units, boilers and chiller systems cleaned and tuned within one year prior to a change of occupancy - Chillers equipped with an outdoor air lockout thermostat and chilled water reset control to phase out the plan required for CFC ("chlorofluorocarbon") refrigerants - Building automation system required under specific conditions - Water heater and hot water storage tanks insulation upgraded to at least R-6 - Hot and cold water supply and distribution pipes insulated to R-values as specified in the IGCC - Water heaters of 30-gallons capacity or greater equipped with a pressure temperature safety release valve - In Seismic Design Categories D, E and F, water heater and water storage tanks with a tank capacity of 30 gallons or greater strapped or otherwise secured to a wall, floor, ceiling or other object that itself is adequately secured to a wall, floor or ceiling - Water, gas and overflow pipes connected to water tanks secured similarly to above - Gas water heaters provided with a flexible gas line entering the appliance - Circulating pump systems for hot water supply purposes other than comfort heating under time-clock control - Showerhead, toilet, urinal and faucet flow rates in accordance with the IGCC, with consideration given for sanitary drainage requirements - Lighting systems and equipment upgraded in accordance with §§505.2.2.1 and 505.2.4 of the IECC (International Energy Conservation Code) - Commercial refrigeration equipment cleaned and tuned for efficiency or equipped with doors, strip curtains or similar devices - Motor-driven equipment filters cleaned or replaced, and belts and other coupling systems verified to be in good repair

+- Swimming pools and spas, equipped with covers; recirculation pumps under time-clock control; heaters cleaned and tuned - Unconditioned attics insulated to the minimum R- value required by the IGCC

-Section 1006.3 provides that the mechanical system improvements specified in Section 1003.3 also must be completed within one year of a sale.
-However, it is not clear whether Section 1006.3 also intended to include the same 10 percent maximum expenditure that Section 1003.3 applies to alterations.
-If so, the final version of the IGCC will need to specify what the maximum expenditure is and how it is calculated.
+Section 1006.3 provides that the mechanical system improvements specified in §1003.3 also must be completed within one year of a sale.
+However, it is not clear whether §1006.3 also intended to include the same 10% maximum expenditure that §1003.3 applies to alterations.
+If so, the final version of the IGCC will need to specify what the maximum expenditure is, and how it is calculated.